tweag/python-monorepo-example/2019-06-10-codestatistics.md

 <img title="Most frequently imported Haskell modules" src="../img/posts/codestatistics_hask_boilerplate.png" style="max-width: 100%;max-height: 100%;"/>

 Here we find an unexpectedly high occurence of explicit `prelude` imports.
-Imports from the `Data` namespace make up 34% of all import statements, which matches our intuition that its contents are very frequently used.
+This is because Imports from the `Data` namespace make up 34% of all import statements, which matches our intuition that its contents are very frequently used.

 When considering the most frequently used language pragmas, perhaps unsurprisingly, the `OverloadedStrings` extension leads the field:
 40% of all Haskell packages in our data set use this extension.